PeterHUistyping/Machine_Learning_Guidance/README.md

 **Reinforcement Learning**

-- Learn from *rewards* rather than labels.
+- Learn from *rewards* rather than labels

   - Markov Decision Process
   - Q learning
+- In a state each timestamp

+  - when an action is performed, we move to a new state and receive a reward
+  - No knowledge in advance of how actions affect either the new state or the reward

+**Goal**

 - Value-based V(s)
   - the agent is expecting a long-term return of the current states under policy π
 - Policy-based
   - the action performed in every state helps you to gain maximum reward in the future
   - Deterministic: For any state, the same action is produced by the policy π
   - Stochastic: Every action has a certain probability
 - Model-based
   - create a virtual model for each environment
   - the agent learns to perform in that specific environment